-Gohenry is not protected by the FSCS as it’s not considered a bank and therefore does not satisfy the criteria for protection.
+The Financial Services Compensation Scheme (FSCS) does not protect GoHenry as it’s not considered a bank and, therefore, does not satisfy the criteria for protection.

-The funds that you deposit with Gohenry are held in a segregated account which means Gohenry can’t access it.
+The funds you deposit with GoHenry are held in a segregated account, meaning GoHenry can’t access it.

-So if for any reason Gohenry or its partner IDT went bust, your money will be paid back in full.
+So if, for any reason, GoHenry or its partner IDT face financial difficulties, your money will be paid back in full.

 It’s also worth noting that their app and website use bank-grade encryption courtesy of their payment processing partner.

-To reference Trustpilot, Gohenry has an overall score of 3.8 of 5.
+According to Trustpilot, GoHenry has an overall score of 3.8 out of 5.

 With over 4,500 reviews, the company is rated as ‘great’.